Projects

 hello@lopez.fi

 I spend my days moving between Claude, ChatGPT, and Copilot.
-The friction of re-establishing context became the bottleneck, not the AI itself.
-Sulci started as a personal tool to solve my own workflow pain.
-It became something bigger when I realized every developer, every team, every organization using multiple AI tools faces the same invisible tax.
+Re-establishing context became the bottleneck, not the AI itself.
+Sulci started as a personal tool.
+It is now live at sulci.xyz, and every developer who does the same faces the same invisible tax.

 Let's Talk